mayasaffron/Kaur-Health/testing.md

 | ----------- | ----------- | ----------- |
 | Site User| Filter by a specific category | Easily find products in a specific category |

 - When a user clicks on ` Product and services` dropdown nav bar option, you are given a dropdown to the different categories of the products and services.
-I thought that the dropdown would provide better user experience than a direct link, which takes you to a page where you then have to sift through the categores that you are interested in.
-The nature of this site, is such that, as a user you are prpbably well aware of what you are looking and therefore which category to find it.
-Or, if you are new to the sites content, i felt it would be less overwhelming if you have some filtering control and could navigate to the category you were most interested in.
+I thought that the dropdown would provide better user experience than a direct link, which takes you to a page where you then have to sift through the categories that you are interested in.
+The nature of this site, is such that, as a user, you are probably well aware of what you are looking for and therefore which category to find it.
+Or, if you are new to the site's content, I felt it would be less overwhelming if you have some filtering control and could navigate to the category you were most interested in.
-By doing this I satisfy the ease of navihation in my user stories and adhere to my wireframes.
+By doing this I satisfy the ease of navigation in my user stories and adhere to my wireframes.
 ![ The dropdown distinguishes the products and services by category ](readme_materials/logic_screenshots/navbar_dropdown(products).png)
 - After clicking on your chosen category, all of the products and services under this category, will be displayed.
 The category name will appear just beneath the consistent title of 'products and services' and there is a banner just above the title, with the free delivery minimum spend.
 In the top left corner the user will see a link to `Products and services home` which when clicked will take them to the `all products and services`, here all of the categories will be clickable links beneath the title, so that a user can navigate to the other categories from here as well/ instead of the navbar dropdown.